Better Source, Better Flow: Learning Condition-Dependent Source Distribution for Flow Matching: Experiments

 \paragraph{Alignment is effective in complex settings.} We next examine the role of the alignment loss $\mathcal{L}_{\mathrm{align}}$ in improving optimization when learning condition-dependent sources under complex conditioning.
-As discussed in Sec.~\ref{subsec:learning}, strong conditioning in the flow model $v_\theta(\cdot)$ can substantially weaken the learning signal available to the source, making optimization unstable and often resulting in a poorly trained source distribution (see Appx.~\ref{sec:appx_balance}).
-In this setting, we observe that directional alignment provides substantial improvements and effectively mitigates these optimization difficulties.
-Importantly, CSFM without the alignment loss exhibits higher FM loss with increased gradient variance in Fig.~\ref{fig:fmloss_gradvar}.
-This indicates that the alignment objective improves flow matching optimization itself rather than serving as an external regularizer.
+As discussed in Sec.~\ref{subsec:learning}, strong conditioning in the flow model $v_\theta(\cdot)$ can substantially weaken the learning signal available to the source, making optimization unstable and often yielding a poorly trained source distribution (see Appx.~\ref{sec:appx_balance}).
+In this setting, directional alignment substantially improves performance and mitigates these optimization difficulties.
+Importantly, CSFM without the alignment loss exhibits higher FM loss and increased gradient variance in Fig.~\ref{fig:fmloss_gradvar}, indicating that alignment improves flow matching optimization itself rather than acting as an external regularizer.
 A more detailed discussion of these statistics is provided in Sec.~\ref{subsec:advantages_of_csfm}.
-To further highlight the importance of directional alignment, we compare this approach with an MSE-based alignment objective and find that minimizing the $\ell_2$ distance between $X_0$ and $X_1$ overly restricts the source distribution, limiting its flexibility under the FM objective and leading to degraded performance. \paragraph{Robustness to conditioning architecture.} We evaluate whether CSFM is consistently effective across different conditioning architectures.
+To further highlight the importance of directional alignment, we compare this approach with an MSE objective and find that directly minimizing the $\ell_2$ distance between $X_0$ and $X_1$ overly restricts the source distribution, limiting the flexibility needed for effective source learning under the FM objective. \paragraph{Robustness to conditioning architecture.} We evaluate whether CSFM is consistently effective across different conditioning architectures.
 We consider three representative paradigms in modern text-to-image generation: LightningDiT~\cite{yao2025lightning}, which injects conditioning primarily via adaptive layer normalization (AdaLN)~\cite{peebles2023dit}; MMDiT~\cite{esser2024sd3}, which adopts a dual-stream design that processes text and image tokens in separate but interacting branches; and UnifiedNextDiT~\cite{qin2025lumina}, which employs a unified sequence representation with Multimodal RoPE (mRoPE)~\cite{bai2025qwen25} to capture cross-modal structure without explicit modulation layers.
 As shown in Tab.~\ref{tab:abl}, our method consistently improves performance over the baseline across all three architectures.
 These results indicate that \ours\ yields robust gains in text-to-image generation, independent of the specific conditioning mechanism used by the backbone. \paragraph{Robustness to text encoders.} We further assess the robustness of our method by replacing the CLIP text encoder with a large language model (LLM).
 Specifically, we use Qwen3-0.6B~\cite{yang2025qwen3} as the text encoder and observe that our method maintains comparable performance to the CLIP-based setting.
 This result indicates that our framework generalizes across different text encoder architectures and is not tied to a specific encoder design.

 Unless otherwise specified, all subsequent experiments adopt the default configuration highlighted in \textbf{bold} in Tab.~\ref{tab:abl}.